 How Do You Appeal a Suitability-Based LTC Denial?

-If your LTC is denied on suitability grounds, you have the right to seek judicial review in the district court where you reside or have a place of business.
-The court will evaluate whether the licensing authority's decision was based on reliable and credible information supporting the unsuitability determination.
+If your LTC is denied on suitability grounds, you have 90 days from the notice of denial to file a petition for judicial review in the district court having jurisdiction in the city or town where you filed your application (or where the license was issued).
+G.L. c.
+140, § 121F(v)(2).
+The court will evaluate whether the licensing authority had reliable, articulable, and credible information supporting the unsuitability determination, and may order issuance upon finding that there was "no reasonable ground" for the denial. § 121F(v)(3).
 This is not a rubber-stamp proceeding.
 The court examines the evidence independently and can reverse the denial if the factual basis does not hold up.
+Further review is available by certiorari in the Superior Court under G.L. c.
+249, § 4.

 In certain narrow circumstances, you may also have the option of petitioning the Firearms Licensing Review Board (FLRB), established under G.L. c.
 140, § 130B.
 The FLRB's jurisdiction is limited: it may only hear petitions from applicants whose sole disqualifier is a conviction or adjudication as a delinquent child or youthful offender for an offense punishable by imprisonment for not more than two and one-half years, and only after at least five years have elapsed since the conviction, adjudication, or release from supervision.
 Before the FLRB, you bear the burden of proving your suitability by clear and convincing evidence, a standard that requires proof producing a "firm belief or conviction" in the factfinder's mind — significantly higher than the preponderance standard used in most civil proceedings.
 For a full overview of how the FLRB works and who qualifies, see Massachusetts Firearms Licensing Review Board.